Webnewbies/inscroll/README.md

 ## Pure JavaScript Library for OnePages

->Create easy and fast way their Single Page applications.
+>Create easy and fast way their Scrolling Page applications.
 >Easy, no hassle, no need JQuery or any other framework.

 ## Demo \m/